Trevor Larnach Player Props: Twins vs. Brewers

 Trevor Larnach At The Plate

-- Larnach is hitting .208 with four doubles, two triples, six home runs and 23 walks.
+- Larnach has four doubles, two triples, six home runs and 23 walks while hitting .207.

-- Looking at the 45 games he has played this year, he's homered in six of them (13.3%), and in 3.4% of his trips to the dish.
+- In 13.0% of his games this year, he has hit a long ball, and 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.